sanjosh/csdocs/operations_research/flipkart.md

 3. sortation center (product sorted by destination)
 4. delivery hubs (product sorted by final destination or truck)

-started with cron, then dashboard, then alerting
+started as cron, then dashboard, then alerting

 ### Metrics